 The ride begins on pavement but there is a nice Town-maintained trail that parallels the paved road until the road turns to dirt at about mile 3.
 The is a short, steep climb before you get to the entrance of Spur Cross Conservation Area, a Maricopa County Park.

 The ride begins in earnest as you head up the Spur Cross Trail

 (left at the entry Kiosk).
-You then cross normally dry Cave Creek and pass the ruins of the old Spur Cross Dude Ranch.
+You then cross the normally-dry Cave Creek and pass the ruins of the old Spur Cross Dude Ranch.
 From there it is all UP until you get to the "pass".

 As you exit Spur Cross through the south gate, you join up with a portion of the 300+ mile long Maricopa Regional Trail.
 This section includes some challenging terrain and an encounter with a few cows.
 A short portion of this trail is through a dry creek bed with lots of rocks so it's good for increasing strength and balance.

-At this point if you want to call it quits before the last short brutal climb you can hop onto adjacent Cave Creek Road.
+At this point, if you want to call it quits before the last, short, brutal climb you can hop onto the adjacent Cave Creek Road.
 If you gut out the last climb you pass dangerously close to a condo association's pool and spa.
 Resist jumping over the fence and head back into town for lunch at Big Earl's Greasy Eats.
 It'll be a ride and a meal you won't soon forget.

 The Conservation Area was once in private ownership and when a huge development was planned for the site, the citizens of Cave Creek joined forces with County and State Park agencies to acquire the property.
 Fiercely anti-property tax, nevertheless, citizens voted yeas to taxing themselves by a margin of 84%.
 The last payment on the bonds was made in 2012.